daltondo/Sumerian-network-graph-data/README.md

 # How are edges weighed?
 Currently, edges have no weight assigned to them.
-In the future, we will decided how to weigh edges.
+In the future, we will decide how to weigh edges.